Jay-Nindu/neural-net-in-cxx/README.md

 # neural-net-in-cxx
 Implementation of neural network architecture in c++.
 This is designed to predict housing prices from the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
 The model uses He weight initialisation, and also leaky-relu.
 Feature vectors are standardised before being passed into the neural network.
 Backpropogation uses batch gradient descent.
 MSE loss is used as a criterion.

-Included also in the discussion below, as well as in the "Pytorch implementation" folder, is an implementation of a neural network in pytorch also trained on the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
+Included also in the discussion below, as well as in [pytorch_implementation.py](pytorch_implementation.py), is an implementation of a neural network in pytorch also trained on the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
 This will serve as a touchstone to compare the effectiveness of my neural-net implentation against.

 ## Files/Folders
 1) Pytorch implementation - contains a neural network implemented using pytorch